Skip to main content

 Lt.
 Col. Alan Overmyer, right, UK professor of military science, instructs cadets during drill and ceremony on Sept.
 4. Photo by Meg Mills.

 For those who complete the program, graduation brings more than just a diploma.
 It marks the moment they receive their commission as second lieutenants in the United States Army.
-But before that milestone, cadets undergo extensive
+But before that milestone

 By Jenny Wells-Hosley